-During the 1980's a senior citizen church group was formed called "Young at Heart", a new piano was placed in the Social Hall, in memory of Mrs. Addie Tillman, a youth director and a choir director were hired and several members participated in Volunteers-in-Mission to Costa Rica.
+During the 1980s a senior citizen church group was formed called "Young at Heart," a new piano was placed in the Social Hall, in memory of Mrs. Addie Tillman, a youth director, and a choir director was hired and several members participated in Volunteers-in-Mission to Costa Rica.

 1988 marked the 100 year anniversary of the church.